manwar/theweeklychallenge/content/blog/perl-regex.md

 <br>

-I have been following the Perl releases very closely for sometimes now.
-I don't just look at the `Maintenance releases` but also the `Development release` which comes more frequently with smaller updates.
+I have been following the Perl releases closely for some time now.
+I don't just track the `maintenance releases` but also the `development releases`, which comes more frequently with smaller updates.

-I get immense pleasure to see how the language has moved forward in the last 2 decades.
-With so much going on, it is not easy to keep up with the pace.
-Having said, I created a dedicated [**GitHub repository**](https://github.com/manwar/perl-cool-snippets) where I record the changes as I come across.
-It helps me to go back when I need cross checking.
+It gives me immense pleasure to see how the language has evolved over the last two decades.
+With so much happening, keeping up with the pace isn't easy.
+That's why, I created a dedicated [**GitHub repository**](https://github.com/manwar/perl-cool-snippets) where I record changes as I come across them.
+This helps me refer back whenever I need to cross-check something.

-Do you know about the book [**Perl New Features**](https://leanpub.com/perl_new_features) by `brian d foy` and published by [**Perl School**](https://perlschool.com) run by `Dave Cross`?
+Have you heard of the book [**Perl New Features**](https://leanpub.com/perl_new_features) by `brian d foy` and published by [**Perl School**](https://perlschool.com) run by `Dave Cross`?

-Well, when it was first published, I received a `FREE` copy of the book by `brian d foy`.
-Since I was working on the `Perl` features, it helped me to add the missing bits.
-As I have read the book start to end multiple times, I now know all important changes in `Perl`.
-It doesn't just talk about the improvements but also the reason.
+When it was first released, I received a `FREE` copy of the book by `brian d foy`.
+Since I was already working on documenting `Perl` features, the book helped me fill in the missing details.
+Having read it from start to finish multiple times, I now have a solid grasp of all the important changes in `Perl`.
+The book doesn't just highlights improvements but also explains the reasoning behind them.

-Few days ago, `brian d foy`, updated the book to cover `Perl v5.38`.
+A few days ago, `brian d foy`, updated the book to cover `Perl v5.38`.
 The first edition only covered up to `Perl v5.32`.

 Today I am going to talk about the new `${^LAST_SUCCESSFUL_PATTERN}` variable added to `Perl v5.38`.
-For some reason, I missed this feature when it was released.
-I normally go with the delta page of each release.
+For some reason, I missed this feature when it was first released.
+Normally, I follow the delta page of each release.
 Here is the the [**delta page**](https://perldoc.perl.org/perl5380delta) for `Perl v5.38`, just in case you are looking for it.

-Having read about it in the book, I have better understandings about the new `${^LAST_SUCCESSFUL_PATTERN}` variable now.
+Having read about it in the book, I now have a much better understandings of the `${^LAST_SUCCESSFUL_PATTERN}`.

 In this post, I will give you a quick demo.